 When I asked what it was like on set knowing the project was backed by so many trusting fans, Chan answered, “We made something that people responded to and got behind and supported.
 And I think it was a very heavy responsibility for us to do right by this, to make a movie that you have so many people excited about.
 And it was also something that we got to make with our friends in the process.
 It’s very rare in this business to actually work with your friends, so when you can do that, it makes it all that more rewarding.
 It was the best experience of my life.”

 We hear casts and crews say it was fun on set all the time, but this project looked especially fun because they included the fans.
 The Amells would post their trademark Facebook Live videos to answer questions and promote more perks, and the crew even allowed some fans to be extras as part of a perk.

 Chan described the process as “rewarding” and I couldn’t agree more.
 I’m just a simple fan, but it truly is rewarding seeing a film you’ve invested your time, money, and interest in on the big screen.
 And to top it all off, it was actually an awesome film.

-Code 8 went above and beyond.
+Code 8 went above and beyond the standard science-fiction and superpower tropes.
 Without spoiling anything, the film not only tackled the complexities of poverty, but also the issues of drugs, police brutality, and gang violence.
 Code 8 gives you a break from the cliché superhero genre by hitting you with a taste of real issues.